1. Selling From The Heart by Larry Levine

 2. They Ask, You Answer by Marcus Sheridan

 “They Ask, You Answer: A Revolutionary Approach to Inbound Sales, Content Marketing, and Today's Digital Consumer” (TAYA) has to be one of the books that changed my thought process and outlook on what I do.
 If you have been around me longer than 10 minutes and the subject of content marketing or what I do, you will probably hear me reference it.

 To me, the book is one of the best marketing books out!
 If you do any kind of research or a poll on social, you might see Seth Godin’s “Purple Cow” pop up as a must-read.
 I have read both TAYA and “Purple Cow.”
 However, having read TAYA, I would read a passage and be like, ok, this is the TAYA concept.
 I am thankful that I had checked the book out from the local library while it was on order.
 Needless to say, I shipped the book back because I didn’t care for it.
 Now I don’t mean to discount “Purple Cow.”
 What Seth Godin says may resonate with you.
 However, I have deep blue-collar roots.
 While Marcus has risen to be an influential figure in the sales and marketing world, he is still a pool guy, so he says!

 3. Revenue Growth Engine by Darrell Amy

-The third book in my trifecta is “Revenue Growth Engine.”
+The third book in my trifecta is “Revenue Growth Engine: How To Align Sales & Marketing To Accelerate Growth.”
 Darrell co-hosts with Larry on the Selling From The Heart Podcast.
 I like Darrell’s book because it is a culmination of the two previous books I mentioned.